 9. Abusers Don’t Talk of Their Past but Often Have Issues

 “I know that my extended family held a lot of secrets.
-One of mother’s brothers has cut contact with the whole family and my father’s family has more or less split down the middle.
+One of my uncles (my mother’s brother) has cut contact with the whole family and my father’s family has more or less split down the middle.
 Although these things happened when I was already a teenager, I have no idea about the underlying troubles of my extended relatives, but I am certain they explain a lot about the abuse that my parents put us through.”

 10. Abusers Show Jealousy